tysian/wp-theme-cli/docs/acf-generator.md

 1. Clone repository
 2. Run `npm install` or `yarn install` to install dependencies
 3. Install this module globally `npm i -g .`
-4. Use it everywhere `wp-theme`
+4. Use it everywhere `wp-theme-cli`
-5. To remove this module, just run `npm uninstall -g wp-theme`
+5. To remove this module, just run `npm uninstall -g wp-theme-cli`

 ## Usage

-Use `wp-theme generate` command.
+Use `wp-theme-cli generate` command.
 The only type available for a moment is _modules_.
 This command allows you to create your own config, so you feel free to generate one using this tools.